JoshRoll/Pedestrian-Fatal_Injury_Rate/README.md

 and People of Color race categories into a single group in order to measure the injury rate with more certainty than what is possible with disaggregate BIPOC groups (at least for Oregon).

 ## Analyze_FARS_Race_prod.r
+This script combines FARS person level fatal death data with Census population data to calculate age-adjusted population-based fatal injury rates by racial category.
+The analysis uses the US populationa as the standard population to weight the rates by age cohort in order to make the composite rates by race comparable across the US.
+A composite BIPOC rate is constructed to improve confidence in the point estimates for these non-White racial categories since some disaggegate BIPOC groups have small numbers of either population, injuries, or both.

 ## download_prepare_census_population_data.r
-This script uses some R packages to automatically access state level Census population data for all states.
+This script uses availablr R packages to automatically access state level Census population data for all states.
 These data include the population by age, gener and race which are necessary to calculate reliable age-adjusted traffic injury death rates.
 You will need to sign up for a free Census API key.

-# Data

 # Contact
 Principle Investigator: Josh Roll  josh.f.roll@odot.state.or.us